 - Black, Paul; Wiliam, Dylan (September 2010).
 “Inside the Black Box: Raising Standards through Classroom Assessment”.
 Phi Delta Kappan.
 81–90.

-Have you participated in conferences/workshops which shared examples of good practice, just like this distance learning conference organized by Primera?
+Have you participated in conferences/workshops that shared good practice examples, just like this distance learning conference organized by Primera?
 If yes, did you get any new ideas?
 If not, do you believe that examples of good practice are equally important as presentations that share methodology?
-Write in the comments, I would love to hear your opinion.
+Write in the comments.
+I would love to hear your opinion.

 Click here to explore my store where 99% of materials are forever free!

 All the materials except lesson plans and 30+ page interactive activity books will be free FOREVER!
 Why?
 Because sharing is caring, and 2020 hasn’t been kind to all of us.
 Please consider donating so I can keep making FREE materials for everyone and keep my website open for all of you.